-06/03/2006 DA 682/2006/HB withdrawn by applicant due to one of the
+DA 682/2006/HB withdrawn by applicant due to one of the property owners' withdrawing consent to lodge the application.

 19/05/2009 Council resolved to adopt the Draft Local Environmental Plan

 (Draft LEP) for the Carlingford Precinct and the Draft Baulkham Hills Development Control Plan Part E Section 22 - Carlingford proposal for the site together with three other apartment proposals within the vicinity.